manoaquest/manoaquest.github.io/README.md

 * Open the site on localhost:3000 from any browser.
 If you have an UHM account, you can login.

 ## Initial User Study
-We surveyed past members of the UHM community by directing them to our sites and allowing them to do whatever their hearts desired.
+We surveyed past members of the UHM community by directing them to our sites and allowed them to do whatever their hearts desired.
 - Lisa Zhou
 - Sheena Galutira
 - Nikki Kobayashi